ZoomTen/nailit/README.md

 The tool supports converting only one Markdown file at the moment, if you want to use multiple files you'll have to combine them somehow… `cat *.md > onesource.md`?

 Also, the tool does not at the moment support appending or changing code blocks "dynamically", so you have to uh… *nail it* I guess.
-It may be better that way, anyway.
+It may be better that way, anyway—at least, in a "documentation" instead of "tutorial" setting.

 ## Building